ThattaPY/MyCocktail/README.md

 # MyCocktail
 Android native (Kotlin) App - API REST CONSUME training I
 ---
-This app use a free API REST JSON response to show results in a recyclerView with an adapter with viewHolder.
+This app uses a free API REST JSON response to show results into a recyclerView with an adapter wich have a viewHolder class inside.
-The views uses viewBinding.

 The project uses coroutines to load the API REST information in second threads.